 • Oil and Gas

-• Offers exceptional removal of water that enters the system through condensation in the fuel tank.
+• Removes water that enters the system through condensation in the fuel tank.
 Any water present in the fuel stream will support bacterial growth, which can cause clogged filters and result in the formation of corrosive acids.
 Susceptible components then rust and corrode, leading to erosion and wear of critical fuel system components.

 • Removes hard particles present in air that are introduced during fueling, such as sand and silica.